 How Much Compensation Can I Expect from My Case?

 The amount of compensation you can expect from your case will depend on your specific circumstances.
 Before you are awarded compensation, you need to prove your case with the court.
 Personal injury claims are based on a negligence theory, requiring you to prove four elements in order to have a successful claim.
 For instance, you will need to show that the truck driver owed you a duty of care, which they breached, and that as a consequence, you suffered injuries.
 Once you have proven your case, the court may grant compensation for things such as lost wages, medical bills, and pain and suffering.
 A Fayetteville AR personal injury lawyer can help you understand what can factor into your compensation for your case.

 Truck Accident Attorney Handling Personal Injury Claims in Arkansas

-If you or a loved one was injured in a truck accident, our Fayetteville personal injury attorney can help.
+If you or a loved one was injured in a truck accident, our Arkansas personal injury lawyers can help.
 Ken Kieklak, Attorney at Law, can help you hold the liable parties accountable for all your losses.
 Thanks to many years of experience and dedication, Ken Kieklak is able to fight aggressively and strategically to get you the compensation you deserve.
 To schedule a free, confidential consultation, call an Arkansas truck accident attorney today at (479) 316-0438.